giovanni-cutri/flashpoint-playlist-sorter/README.md

 ## Setting up

 - Download the *flashpoint.py* file and place it in any folder.
-- In that same folder, you will need to copy two files:
+- Inside that same folder, you will need to copy two files:
     - The playlist you want to sort, in JSON format (which is the default export format for Flashpoint);
      - The *flashpoint.sqlite* file, which you can find in your local Flashpoint copy, inside the *Data* folder.